kylestarr/zero-counts-gatsby/content/posts/2020/10/04/vintage-nintendo-games-are-good-vibes-made-playable.md

 Yes, I have distractions.
 We watch great TV like Watchmen, Seinfeld, and Ted Lasso.
 We cook together, clean together, and decorate together.
 We have it as good as it gets.
 Solitarily, I work on remotely recorded '90s covers with a group of dudes (less often than I should be) and I'm in a book club.

-But in flood of bad news and rip current of quarantine space-time, I find great serenity wading deep in the waters of childhood comforts.
+But in the flood of bad news and rip current of quarantine space-time, I find great serenity wading deep in the waters of childhood comforts.
 The latest of which is *Super Mario 3D All-Stars*.

 There are better sources to explain the strengths and weaknesses of *Super Mario 64*, *Super Mario Sunshine*, and *Super Mario Galaxy*.
 After much consideration, I don't aim to do that on Zero Counts.
 What I will say is that *Super Mario 64* is my You've Got Mail.
 If you're my wife or have a fondness for bouquets of newly sharpened pencils, you get it.
 That's a big deal.